nilavra17ghosh/social-media-platform/README.md

 ## Contributors
 - Student ID: 2023102006
-- Data Structures and Algorithms Project
+- Data Structures and Algorithms Assignment

 ## License
 Academic Project - For Educational Use Only